Stacie enjoys writing about the things that interest her most: reading, writing, food, wine, and the best ways to live a healthy lifestyle.

 A lot of recipes call for canned pumpkin, but you will find recipes that call for fresh pumpkin.
-You can also replace canned pumpkin for fresh even if a recipe calls for canned.
+You can also replace canned pumpkin with fresh in just about any recipe.

 Once the pumpkin is cooked, simply use a food processor or blender to whip it into a puree.

 You can store unused portions of the puree in the refrigerator or freeze it in ziplock bags until you are ready to use it.

 If you compare the fresh version to the canned (sight, smell, and taste), you will definitely choose fresh every time.
 When it is so easy to make, why wouldn't you?

 Option 1: The Oven

 - Cut pumpkin open and scoop out the seeds.